10 Actor Headshot Mistakes That Are Costing You Auditions — Photography Shark

 Chris McCarthy

-After thousands of headshot sessions in the Boston area, patterns emerge.
+After thousands of headshot sessions shot by Chris McCarthy out of the Photography Shark studio in Rockland since 2019, patterns emerge.
 The same mistakes show up repeatedly, and they're almost all avoidable with a little pre-session awareness.
 Here's an honest catalog of what goes wrong most often — and what to do about it.

 Wardrobe Mistakes